How to Reassemble an AR

 Insert the bolt into the bolt carrier fully, with the extractor facing the right side of the bolt carrier (9 o’clock position when looking at the bolt face) and the ejector on the left side of the bolt carrier (3 o’clock position when looking at the bolt face).
 The hole in the bolt should be aligned with the cam pin groove cut into the bolt carrier.

 Reinsert the cam pin into the bolt carrier and bolt, with the long side of the rectangular head in line with the length of the BCG.
-Rotate the cam pin 90 degrees so that the long side of the rectangular head is perpendicular to the length of the BCG.

 Insert the firing pin from the rear of the bolt carrier.
 The firing pin should insert without resistance.
 If you meet a blockage, verify the correct alignment of the cam pin.
 Push the firing pin to the forward-most position in the bolt carrier.

 Insert the firing pin retaining pin into the left side of the bolt carrier.
 Be sure to insert it fully.
 The retaining pin should not protrude from the bolt carrier.
+If you encounter any resistance, the firing pin may not be inserted fully or the retaining pin may be bent.
+In the latter scenario, rotate the pin while applying downward and inward pressure.
+If that doesn’t work, replace the retaining pin.

 Gas Ring Wear Inspection

 With the bolt carrier group cleaned and reassembled, you can inspect the wear of the gas rings.
 Extend the bolt to the forward position in the carrier.
 Stand the BCG upright on a solid surface, with the bolt facing down.
 If the bolt retracts into the bolt carrier under the weight of the BCG, the gas rings are worn out and should be replaced.
-Go to Repair and Replace for detailed instructions.

 Step D3: Reinstall the Bolt Carrier Group and Charging Handle

 Push the bolt carrier from the rear until the bolt carrier group and charging handle click into the forward-most position.
+Do NOT push the charging handle to force it closed.

 Step D4: Reassemble the Receivers